| A Trip to Washington The central focus of the Roswell story has been the recovery of the

 for him to work with he same illustrator so that we might have

+side-by-side sketches from the same perspective for comparison.
 As it turned out, the resemblance between the two sketches was

 remarkable.
 Even the artist commented that "it sure seemed like these